• Skip to primary navigation

 The court, rightfully, has supported citizens’ usage of social media to communicate their grievances.

 Govt had to issue ‘several last warnings‘ before Twitter complied by appointing a compliance officer.
-It is comforting to see the law requires social media platforms need to appoint a resident grievance officer.
+It is comforting to see the law requires social media platforms to appoint a resident grievance officer.
 There was hesitation from social media platforms to appoint one.

 To give an example a few media houses publish articles that target Prasar Bharti (AIR, DD).